Lancaster-Class Cruisers

 History![]()

 The end of the 22nd century was a time of rapid advances in Federation technology.
 Phasers, transporters, and subspace radio were all reaching levels of refinement that would soon allow their use aboard Starfleet vessels.
 In addition, ever more powerful warp cores and warp nacelles were being introduced on a yearly basis.
-Although Starfleet had been satisfied with the performance of the MOSKVA class, by 2200 their 20-year-old hulls had neither the space nor the durability to accept further extensive modifications.
+Although Starfleet had been satisfied with the performance of the Moskva class, by 2200 their 20-year-old hulls had neither the space nor the durability to accept further extensive modifications.
 Clearly, a new class of capital ship was required which could incorporate the most recent advances in starship engineering.

-Although the ships of what was to become the new LANCASTER class were to enjoy all the fruits of early 23rd century science, they could not yet do without those of the 22nd.
+Although the ships of what was to become the new Lancaster class were to enjoy all the fruits of early 23rd century science, they could not yet do without those of the 22nd.
 In other words, while Starfleet hoped that the phasers, transporters, and subspace radio would prove reliable, it was still unwilling or unable to abandon the lasers, shuttlecraft, and warp message torpedoes that had served dependably for nearly 100 years.
 For this reason, the new ships would represent a transition from old technologies to new.

 However, the existence of these powerful civilian political concerns is not to imply that they alone dictated Starfleet doctrine or procurement policy.
-In fact, many officers throughout the Starfleet chain of command also saw their "prime directive" to be the expansion of human, if not Federation, civilization.
+In fact, many officers throughout the Starfleet chain of command also saw their "prime directive" to be the expansion of Human, if not Federation, civilization.
 They welcomed the development of a "big stick" with which territorial claims could be both established and protected, either by force or threat of force.
 The starship construction industry, too, lobbied for the development of a potentially lucrative new class of ships.
 Therefore, these converging interests ensured that mere fiscal responsibility and military necessity would not prevent development of a new cruiser class.

-The ships of the new class promised to be significantly larger than those of the MOSKVA class.
-First, protecting distant colonies on the frontiers of the Federation would require a powerful cruiser that could operate at a high state of readiness for extended periods of time without the support of Starbases.
+The ships of the new class promised to be significantly larger than those of the Moskva class.
+First, protecting distant colonies on the frontiers of the Federation would require a powerful cruiser that could operate at a high state of readiness for extended periods of time without the support of starbases.
 Because of the great distances that a single ship would be required to patrol, extreme speed was a necessity.
 Therefore, the new ship would carry the largest, most powerful warp reactors and nacelles that Federation engineers could devise.
 These large engines would naturally have immense fuel requirements.
 Ensuring the ability to prevail against any conceivable threat forces called for massive firepower, supported by command and control facilities, munitions stores, fighters, landing craft, Marines, and a small army of technicians.
 Furthermore, since these ships were destined to operate on the limits of known space, they carried the most advanced scientific facilities.
-Finally, Starfleet's unwillingness to rely entirely upon emerging technologies required a significant degree of functional redundance.
+Finally, Starfleet's unwillingness to rely entirely upon emerging technologies required a significant degree of functional redundancy.

-Most major shipbuilding concerns both on Earth and throughout the Federation immediately recognized the importance of the new contract and submitted proposals for the LANCASTER class.
+Most major shipbuilding concerns both on Earth and throughout the Federation immediately recognized the importance of the new contract and submitted proposals for the Lancaster class.
 The large projected order of 50 ships could conceivably decide the fate of multisystem corporate empires.
-In fact, the LANCASTER competition was to be a watershed event in the history of Federation warship design.
+In fact, the Lancaster competition was to be a watershed event in the history of Federation warship design.
 It perfectly crystallized the different trends in starship design philosophy, and its winner was to set the course for future Starfleet development for the next 175 years.

-Because of the large numbers of entries and the potential financial windfall at stake the competition was extremely fierce (For an entertaining and informative recounting of this competition, see the classic 2251 history "The Great Lancaster Competition" by N. Sachiko Bogdanovich).
-Numerous allegations of industrial espionage, sabotage, and even assassination were made, if not proven.
+Because of the large numbers of entries and the potential financial windfall at stake, the competition was extremely fierce.
+(For an entertaining and informative recounting of this competition, see the classic 2251 history The Great Lancaster Competition by N. Sachiko Bogdanovich) Numerous allegations of industrial espionage, sabotage, and even assassination were made, if not proven.
 Furthermore, substantial sums of money and other gifts and services (some of a rather personal nature) were said to have been lavished upon members of the Review Board, their families, and even casual acquaintances.
 Despite these many suspected irregularities, a winner was finally announced in October 2203.

 The winning design by the Shimata-Dominquez Corporation of Manila, Earth, was certainly not the most elegant.
 It has been compared to a "warp-capable brick" because of its stark, almost brutal, contours and thick, relatively short warp nacelles.
-Although this assessment is not entirely fair, the Lancaster ships admittedly suffer in comparison to their immediate successors, USS VALLEY FORGE and her sisters, which were appreciated for their slim, graceful lines.
+Although this assessment is not entirely fair, the Lancaster ships admittedly suffer in comparison to their immediate successors, USS Valley Forge and her sisters, which were appreciated for their slim, graceful lines.
 However, despite the allegations of irregularities during the competition, the Review Board probably made the correct choice.

 ![]() Used with permission of F J Designs |